SteeltoeOSS/Documentation/docs/1-circuitbreaker/hystrix.md

 * ASP.NET Core
 * Console apps (.NET Framework and .NET Core)

-The source code for the Steeltoe Circuit Breaker libraries can be found [here](https://github.com/SteeltoeOSS/CircuitBreaker).

 ## Usage

 You should have a good understanding of how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the Hystrix framework.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the framework.